Forming Christians in the Church to participate in the culture for the common good.

 Editor-in-chief of Mere Orthodoxy, contributing editor at Plough

 Happy pastor of an ordinary church.
 Writing a book on Sex, Masculinity, and Virtue with Baker Books.
-Published in The Gospel Coalition and Mere Orthodoxy.
+Published in The Gospel Coalition, Mere Orthodoxy, and 9Marks.

 Nadya Williams is Books Editor at Mere Orthodoxy and Interim Director of the MFA in Creative Writing at Ashland University.
 She is the author of three books, including Christians Reading Classics (Zondervan Academic, 2025).

 ⛰️ Adirondack transplant to the Midwest \ud83c\udf3e.
-Acquisitions Editor at Baker Books. ✍️: First Things, Law & Liberty, Modern Age, Mere Orthodoxy, The American Mind, Ad Fontes.
+Acquisitions Editor at Baker Books.
+Law & Liberty Fellow; Ciceronian Society. ✍️: First Things, Law & Liberty, Modern Age, Mere Orthodoxy, The American Mind, Ad Fontes.

 Pastor & poet.
 Walnut Creek PCA